 Tata Power Community Development Trust aims at bringing change in the community by enabling communities towards self-reliance.
 In a partnership with Tisser India, market Linkages for products produced by women& farmers associated with Anokha Dhaaga, Samriddhi & Saheli World (TPCDT initiatives) were established.
-Promotion and preservation of local businesses and art is taken place and more opportunities for a sustainable future are created.
-The common goal of sustaining more livelihood for women is realised by this project encompassing year 2020-21.
+Promotion and preservation of local businesses and art is taking place and more opportunities for a sustainable future are created.
+The common goal of sustaining more livelihood for women is realized by this project encompassing the year 2020-21.

 Mahila Arthik Vikas Mahamandal (MAVIM)

 Mahila Arthik Vikas Mahamandal (MAVIM) is the women and child development department of the Government of Maharashtra.
-It aims to organize women through Self-Help Groups, build overall capacities of women, and promote equal economic and social opportunities.
-Tisser India partnered with MAVIM to mobilize women, get access to SHG network and establish 50 units across various clusters.
-We also generated leads and orders for making revenue for women based units.
+It aims to organize women through Self-Help Groups, build the overall capacities of women, and promote equal economic and social opportunities.
+Tisser India partnered with MAVIM to mobilize women, get access to the SHG network and establish 50 units across various clusters.
+We also generated leads and orders for making revenue for women-based units.

-Samhita foundation works on addressing the socio-economic platforms in India and scale the strength, experience and knowledge to respective vision of a ‘better normal’.
+Samhita Foundation works on addressing the socio-economic platforms in India and scales the strength, experience, and knowledge to the respective vision of a ‘better normal’.
 The lockdown brought a slower motion of operations and business which the institution addressed.
-Samhita Foundation collaborated with Tisser India for project ‘Revive’ in which the supply chain and communities will be revived in order to protect and re-build livelihood.
+Samhita Foundation collaborated with Tisser India for the project ‘Revive’ in which the supply chain and communities will be revived in order to protect and rebuild livelihood.

 Maharashtra State Livelihood Mission (MSRLM)

 Maharashtra State Livelihood Mission( MSRLM) aims at eradicating rural poverty by building sustainable institutions to lead them toward a sustainable livelihood.
-Tisser India is currently partnered with MSLRM who has an existing network of 427606 Self-Help groups (SHGs).
-Women are primary stakeholders and enjoy major ownership by emerging as entrepreneurs, and closing the gender gap of economic opportunity.
+Tisser India is currently partnered with MSLRM which has an existing network of 427606 Self-Help groups (SHGs).
+Women are primary stakeholders and enjoy major ownership by emerging as entrepreneurs and closing the gender gap of economic opportunity.